LEARNAcademy/syllabus/capstone/schedule.md

 9:30 - Pair up and start coding, remember to take breaks regularly and take breaks at the same time

-11:00 - Stand up
-- What did you do yesterday?
-- What are you doing today?
-- What are your blockers?

 12:00 - Lunch

 1:00 - Coding